triphant/EclosionDetector/README.md

 The time (frame) for each eclosion event and the position of the pupa are recorded and can be exported as a csv file for further analysis.

 `create_mosaik()`
-The script also creates a mosaik of frames just before and after the eclosion.
+The script can create a mosaik of frames just before and after the eclosion.
 This can be used for quality control and to exclude detections.